chamilad/breadpool/README.md

 BreadPool supports only Python 2.7 (for now).

 # License
-BreadPool is an Apache v2.0 license project.
+BreadPool is an Apache v2.0 licensed project.